 Lately I’ve talked a lot about my love for plants, and how I’m so proud of myself for defeating the dreaded black thumb.
-I’ve gotten a LOT of questions about that, and what exactly I do to keep my plants alive.
-I’m planning to write a dedicated post on that topic sometime soon.
+I’ve gotten a LOT of questions about that, and what exactly I do to keep my plants alive, so I wrote a post sharing details about HOW I FOUND MY GREEN THUMB!
 But today, I want to show you a suuuuper fun Vertical ‘Living Wall’ Planter installation made from wooden bowls.
 It’s freaking amazing.

 *this post contains affiliate links*

 I find wooden bowls all the time at the thrift store, garage sales, and even on the clearance rack at Target.
 If you’re looking for them, they’re EVERYWHERE. (if you’re not the junkin type, there are TONS of wooden bowls in all sizes and shades here on Amazon).
 At first I would buy them because I love wooden things, and I hoard little ‘trinket holders’ like it’s nobody’s business.
 But once I had accumulated a handful of them, I had the most brilliant idea… CUT THEM IN HALF! #staywithme #asusual

 We pretty much just eyed where the center of the bowl is, and pulled the tape taut while putting it on the bowl to make sure the tape was straight.
 Having your tape straight is more important than being perfectly in the center.
 The reason the tape looks CLEARLY off center, is because we were shooting for one edge of the tape being the center line to cut with the band saw.